nishadw/APCS_Poker/README.md

-# poker
-An adaptation of Texas Hold'em Poker
+# Pokr - An adaptation of Texas Hold'em